kanazawanao/brew-note-api/openapi/generated/brew-note/docs/Bean.md

 ### NewBean

-`func NewBean(id string, beanId string, productionArea string, kind string, roastLevelId float32, price NullableFloat64, ) *Bean`
+`func NewBean(id string, beanId string, productionRegion string, kind string, roastLevelId float32, price NullableFloat64, ) *Bean`

 NewBean instantiates a new Bean object
 This constructor will assign default values to properties that have it defined,